ECS154B-SQ24/Assignment3/README.md

 Note: There is no partial credit on Gradescope.
 Each part is all or nothing.
 Either the test passes or it fails.

+## Pipelined diagrams

+You will upload the diagrams for the 5 codes given above to Gradescope.

 ## Academic misconduct reminder